Gluten Free Bread Machine Reviews

 gluten free bread with Hamilton Beach Bread Maker overhead

-Like the T-fal gluten free bread machine, the pan is more compact than the Zojirushi, and has only one paddle for mixing.
-The bake time for the gluten free setting is a bit longer than the T-fal, but it’s still possible to have a fresh, hot loaf of homemade gluten free bread in under 3 hours, which is a pretty great option.
+The pan is more compact than the Zojirushi, and has only one paddle for mixing.
+The bake time for the gluten free setting is a bit longer than some, but it’s still possible to have a fresh, hot loaf of homemade gluten free bread in under 3 hours, which is a pretty great option.

 Hamilton Beach Gluten Free Bread Maker settings

 *Note that the model number machine I reviewed — which I liked — is 29885.
 Model numbers 29886 (red) 29887 (white) appear to also have the same mixing cycles which will work well.
-Please only buy these model numbers, as other Hamilton Beach models are not programmed properly for gluten-free breads, even with a gluten free setting!
-Unfortunately, these models are not in production as of the end of 2023, and are more difficult to find.
+While these models work well, some other Hamilton Beach models are not programmed properly for gluten-free breads, even with a gluten free setting!
+Unfortunately, these models are not in production as of 2024, and are more difficult to find.

 There are other Hamilton Beach bread machine models, and at least two (model #29882 & 29982) have gluten free settings which include two rise times with a first kneading of 10 minutes followed by a second kneading cycle of 16-20 minutes after a significant resting/rising time (with the 29982 model, the first rise was ~15 minutes).
-That would spell disaster — or in this case a very dense gluten free loaf.
+That creates a very dense gluten free loaf.
 In other words — I do not recommend model 29882 or 29982 for gluten-free bread baking.

 GF Bread Machine Cycle Chart

-Click below for to see my video reviews of the 29982 model, and why see why the gluten-free setting does not work well on machines like this one when the program includes a punch down, or second mixing cycle after long first rise.
+Click below for to see my video reviews of the 29982 model, and why see why the gluten-free settings generally do not work well on machines like this one when the program includes a punch down, or second mixing cycle after long first rise.

 Video review part 1 shows the gluten free setting; video review part 2 shows the express bake 2lb setting without the second mixing/punch down cycle.